RV QuickBuild Kits

 Even though QuickBuild Kits look very much like complete airframes when they come out of the box, the FAA has recognized them as meeting the “51% rule.”
 Almost 2000 QuickBuilds have been delivered to customers, and over a thousand have been completed and flown in several different countries, including Canada, Australia and the UK.

 Let’s look at a QB kit in more detail.
 All RVs are created from the same parts, and practically all of those parts are manufactured at Van’s factory in Aurora.
-QuickBuild Kits are assembled at Van’s partner company — called Famous Secret (FS) — in the Philippines from parts supplied by Van’s.
-The skilled craftsmen at Famous Secret have been assembling Van’s QB Kits for more than twenty years, and it shows in the quality of the assemblies delivered to Oregon.
+QuickBuild Kits are assembled at Van’s partner company in the Philippines from parts supplied by Van’s.
+These skilled craftsmen have been assembling Van’s QB Kits for more than twenty years, and it shows in the quality of the assemblies delivered to Oregon.

 Opening the smaller crate reveals a set of wings, completely riveted except for one outboard main skin.
 The fuel tanks are complete and already pressure tested, the leading edge is attached and three of the four main skins are completely flush riveted.
 As the builder you will drill and rivet the one remaining skin, install the control pushrods and blind rivet the composite wingtips to the outboard end.
 The ailerons and flaps are assembled and attach to the wing with a few bolts and a hingepin.
 We estimate that a builder working two hours an evening and a long Saturday can complete a QB wing to flight status in a week.